Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Best Time To Visit: Sunrise or early morning

-What It Is: A scenic viewpoint offering breathtaking views of Madeira’s mountains and valleys.
+What It Is: A scenic viewpoint with panoramic views of Madeira’s central mountains and valleys

 Achadas da Cruz Cable Car

-What It Is: Europe's second steepest cable car that descends to the remote coastal village
+What It Is: Europe’s second-steepest cable car, descending to a remote coastal village

 Miradouro do Guindaste

-What It Is: A stunning viewpoint overlooking the northern coastline.
+What It Is: A dramatic viewpoint overlooking Madeira’s northern coastline

 How Long You Need: 15–45 minutes